cath3r0/Restful-Python/README.md

 If you wanna try it _(at your own risk)_ then just run with python Payster.py file and open app in browser http://localhost:5000

+Next steps to implement:
+* cover code with unit and integration tests
+* CI or dockerize